Serving His Children: History

-In 2007, while a teenager, Bach went on an evangelical missionary trip to Jinja, Uganda to work at a missionary-run orphanage, where she stayed for nine months.
+In 2007, while a teenager, Bach went on an evangelical missionary trip to Jinja, Uganda, to work at a missionary-run orphanage, where she stayed for nine months.
 After returning from the trip in 2009, Bach stated that she felt "like there was something that [she] was supposed to do", and decided to return to Jinja to start a charity organization through funds raised by local church circles in Bedford, believing it was God's calling for her.
 She later stated that she traveled to Uganda with a "white savior mentality".
-Originally based out of a home Bach had rented in the Masese district of Jinja, the organization started out by providing neighborhood children free biweekly meals, and the charity eventually came to be called Serving His Children (SHC).
+Originally based in a home Bach had rented in the Masese district of Jinja, the organization started out by providing neighborhood children free biweekly meals, and the charity eventually came to be called Serving His Children (SHC).
 She often drove ill children to Nalufenya, the local pediatric hospital.
 After word spread of the charity throughout Jinja, a staffer from Nalufenya asked for Bach's help with their severely malnourished children, leading Bach to turn the house she had rented into a nutrition center wherein these malnourished children could be restored back to health while their parents lived there.
 The group's mission statement claimed it was "working to end malnutrition in families and communities" and "partner[ing] with the government of Uganda to provide inpatient therapeutic care for children suffering from severe acute malnutrition".

 In 2011, SHC was registered as a non-governmental organization in the country.
 By this time, Bach had stocked the center with medical equipment and had hired several Ugandan nurses during the day.
 However, she had hired no doctors, nor had she obtained a health license for the center.
 Therefore, Bach herself had taken control of much of the care that took place at the center.
-According to multiple testimonies from those involved with SHC, Bach purported herself to be a trained medical professional while working at the center, personally administering IV drips into the veins of patients and performing blood transfusions despite her complete lack of professional training.
-According to former SHC volunteer and American registered nurse Jacqueline Grace Kramlich, Bach ignored practices like hand washing and glove-wearing, defied local doctors' orders—believing she knew better, and that God would instruct her—she did various procedures without oversight from a doctor and based her practice on her "gut feelings" and the book Where There Is No Doctor.
+According to multiple testimonies from those involved with SHC, Bach purported herself to be a trained medical professional while working at the center, personally administering intravenous drips into the veins of patients and performing blood transfusions despite her complete lack of professional training.
+According to former SHC volunteer and American registered nurse Jacqueline Grace Kramlich, Bach ignored practices including hand washing and glove-wearing, defied local doctors' orders—believing she knew better, and that God would instruct her—carried out various procedures without oversight from a doctor, and based her practice on her "gut feelings" and the book Where There Is No Doctor.
 In a deleted blog post from Bach, she wrote that she administered oxygen to a child whose temperature, blood sugar and hemoglobin were checked.
-The child reportedly underwent a IV drip and blood transfusion.
+The child reportedly received an intravenous drip and blood transfusion.